Daisy World, The Gaia Hypothesis and the real story of Creation. Part 1: In the beginning.

 In Genesis 49 Jacob blessed all his sons with a different blessing for each of them.

-And finally, Genesis 50 tells how Jacob was buried back in Canaan near Mamre where Sarah, Abraham and Rebecka also were buried.
+And finally, Genesis 50 tells how Jacob was buried back in Canaan near Mamre where Sarah, Abraham and Rebecca also were buried.
 Joseph forgave his brothers; “Ye thought evil against me, but God meant it unto good”.
 Finally even Joseph dies, and he wills that his bones will be carried out when they depart Egypt and enter into the promised land.

 John 15.
 Jesus continued his instructions to the disciples.
 There are many memorable quotes from this chapter: “I am the true vine, I am the vine, you are the branches, apart from me you can do nothing, as the Father has loved me, so have I loved you, love each other as I have loved you, greater love has no one than this, that he lay down his life for his friends, this is my command: Love each other” and “If the world hates you, keep in mind that it hated me first.”